Last updated on April 8, 2026

 Ninety Five is an online store that started as a Grand Prix vendor.
 They eventually carried the profits they made selling and buying singles at tournaments into their very own online storefront.
 They have a buy list, a decent selection of singles, and are also notable for their blog which features great players like Mike Sigrist.

 I don’t have a ton of experience with them online, but I did have good experiences buying from their booth at GPs.
-Give them a try sometime if you’re in the mood for something new!
+Give their game center a try sometime if you’re in the mood for Arena-style card shopping!

 CoolStuffInc.com has frequent online sales, and is a busy store with singles and sealed Magic products.
 They have lots of other gaming items and accessories.
-It is a popular store here in Florida, the place where this humble Magic writer resides.
-CoolStuffInc.com has six different locations all across the state (Miami, Tampa, Hollywood, Maitland, South Orlando, and Jacksonville) and a massive online store for your non-Florida MTG needs.
+It's a popular store here in Florida, the place where this humble Magic writer resides.
+CoolStuffInc.com has six Florida locations (Hollywood, Jacksonville, Maitland, Miami, South Orlando, and Tampa) and one in Augusta, Ga. and a massive online store.

 Their physical locations also tend to be clean, family-friendly places to play Magic.
 They have even hosted some PTQs!